samraytian/dotfiles/README.md

 # dotfiles

-Samray's personal configurations and scripts.
+Samray's personal configurations and scripts managed using Stow.

 ## Install